treeder/iron_demos/worker_pipeline/readme.md

 ##Worker Pipeline demo

-Populate a 3rd party hotel database.
-Have a worker retreive price updates from the 3rd party API and filter them accordingly.
-Then, spin up slaves to update an internal DB ('s3' replicated a DB in this case)
+You'll populate a 3rd party hotel database then have a worker retreive "price updates" from the 3rd party "API" and filter into queues them accordingly.
+Lastly, slaves are spun up to update an internal DB ('s3' replaces a DB in this case)

 1.Download the following s3 gem
 ```sh